 Computer Science offers incredible opportunities as both a field of study and as a foundation for continued work in academic and professional areas.
 Computation and computer science are helping to change nearly all aspects of the world we live in, including science, business, society, communication, the humanities and social sciences.
 Students who have taken computer science courses at Duke have helped change the world and continue to do so.

 We offer five courses in 2019-2020 that can be a student's first course in computer science:

-- COMPSCI 94 - offered in the fall semester
+- COMPSCI 94 - (two versions) offered in the fall and spring semesters

 - COMPSCI 101 - offered in the fall and spring semesters

 - COMPSCI 102 - will be first offered in Spring 2020

 - COMPSCI 116 - offered in the fall semester